How an IP address works

 How do I change my IP address and why?

-As you might have already gathered, your IP can tell quite a lot about you.
+Now that you have the answer for “what is an IP address,” you probably understand that your IP can tell quite a lot about you.
 For a start, it can tell someone what your ISP and location is, and there’s not much separating your location from your identity.
 Needless to say, this can be risky for a number of reasons: perhaps you’re a political activist in a dictatorship or perhaps you’re torrenting copyrighted material somewhere in Germany.
 Whatever the case, leaving your real IP out in the open can bring trouble to your doorstep.

 Thankfully, there are ways to solve this problem – tools that will change your IP address and thus your location/identity.